New to Climate Change?

 How does CCS work?

-Today, CCS projects are storing almost 45 million tons of CO2 every year, which is about the amount of CO2 emissions created by 10 million passenger cars.
-Capture generally takes place at large stationary sources of CO2, like power plants or industrial plants that make cement, steel, and chemicals.
-Most current carbon capture projects use a liquid to chemically remove the CO2 before it goes out the smokestack, but several new types of capture processes are under development.
+Today, CCS projects are storing over 50 million tons of CO2 every year1: about the amount emitted by a small country like Greece or Peru.2 Capture generally takes place at large stationary sources of CO2, like power plants.
+Most current carbon capture projects use a liquid to chemically remove the CO2 before it goes out the smokestack, but several new capture processes are under development.

 The captured CO2 gas is then compressed so it becomes liquid-like and transported to a storage site, generally through a pipeline.
-Ship transport is more expensive than using pipelines, but it is being considered in both Europe and Japan.
 Once at the storage site, the CO2 is pumped more than 2,500 feet down wells into geological formations like used-up oil and gas reservoirs, as well as formations that contain unusable, salty water.

 Utilization

-We emit so much CO2 into the atmosphere that, if carbon capture is going to play any significant part in the fight against climate change, we will have to store most of the captured CO2 underground.
+We emit so much CO2 into the atmosphere that, if carbon capture is going to play any significant part in addressing climate change, we will have to store most of the captured CO2 underground.
 But “utilization”—selling the CO2 as a valuable product—could help create markets for carbon capture, and make it cheaper for companies to invest in capturing their CO2 emissions.

 The main use for CO2 today is enhanced oil recovery: pumping CO2 into oil wells to help flush out hard-to-extract oil.
 Pure CO2 is also used in greenhouses to grow plants.
 Most CO2 used for these purposes today is extracted from the earth, but captured CO2 works just as well.